khokao/diffusion-autoencoders/README.md

 # Diffusion Autoencoders
 ![demo_diffae](assets/demo.gif)

-Unofficial implementation of [Diffusion Autoencoders](https://diff-ae.github.io/).<br>
-The official implementation is [here](https://github.com/phizaz/diffae).
+This is an unofficial implementation of [Diffusion Autoencoders](https://diff-ae.github.io/).
+You can find the official implementation [here](https://github.com/phizaz/diffae).

 # :hammer_and_wrench: Setup
-If you are using [poetry](https://github.com/python-poetry/poetry), run the following command.
+If you are using [poetry](https://github.com/python-poetry/poetry), you can install the required packages by running the following command:
 ```bash
 poetry install
 ```

-See `pyproject.toml` for more details on required packages.
+For more details on the required packages, refer to `pyproject.toml`.

 # :rocket: Run
-## Diff-AE training
+## Training Diff-AE
 You can train Diff-AE on [CelebA](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) or [CelebA-HQ](http://mmlab.ie.cuhk.edu.hk/projects/CelebA/CelebAMask_HQ.html) datasets.<br>
 **There is no need to download the datasets manually**; they are automatically downloaded when you run.